-WHEN TO HIKE DEVIL’S BRIDGE Trail
+BEST SEASON TO HIKE DEVIL’S BRIDGE TRAIL

 If I had to pick the best time in general to visit Arizona, I would say the winter.
 The temps are cool and the crowds are gone.
 While it’s true, some places like the North Rim of the Grand Canyon are closed, Arizona in the winter is a magical place.

 And if you’re lucky as we were to have a dusting of snow, the white on red of the Sedona Red Rocks is a stunning site.

 Regardless of the season, avoid weekends and try for early mornings or late evenings to avoid the crowds.

 Yaktrax were a must while hiking around Arizona in the winter.
 From Grand Canyon to the Arches National Park these came in real handy.

 It’s time for a road trip yo!
 Get out and explore now!

 11 Stunning Destinations Not To Miss In The US

 Scenic Drives Of The U.S. You Don’t Want To Miss